Shujaat Hashmi

+Early life and education

+Hashmi was born in Rawalpindi, Punjab and did his Masters in History from Gordon College, Rawalpindi.
+He then joined Radio Pakistan's Rawalpindi Center.

 Career

 Hashmi started his career in Yawar Hayat's PTV drama Kuhar.
-His debut film Chhad Buray Di Yaari was released in 1975.
-He gained popularity by playing the role of Mauladad in Amjad Islam Amjad's hit TV drama Waris (1979 - 1980).
-After the success of Waris, he got a chance to play a lead role in the 1979 Urdu film Khaak Aur Khoon, directed by Masood Parvez.
+His debut film Chhad Buray Di Yaari was released in 1975 and was in Punjabi.
+He gained popularity by playing the role of Mauladad in Amjad Islam Amjad's hit TV drama Waris (1979–1980).
+After the success of Waris, he played a lead role in the 1979 Urdu film Khaak Aur Khoon, directed by Masood Parvez.
+He was also known for his role in the films Wadda Khan and Do Ziddi (both 1983).

+Death

+On 13 March 2026, it was announced that Hashmi had died after prolonged illness.
+He was 78 years old.